 Aggression and anger displays

-Given that the cost of absenteeism as a result of stress is at £13 billion, a significant drain on the bottom line of UK business (according to Safe Work Australia, the annual bill here is $10 billion) psychologists report an increase in the number of organisations taking advantage of Employee Assistance Programs.
+Given that the annual cost of absenteeism as a result of stress is estimated at £13 billion, a significant drain on the bottom line of UK business (according to Safe Work Australia, the annual bill here is $10 billion) psychologists report an increase in the number of organisations taking advantage of Employee Assistance Programs.

 Psychology Melbourne offers affordable Employee Assistance Program packages to allow businesses to help their employees address their stress.